-The methods of implementing specific requirements are influenced by the following:
+The method of implementing specific requirements is influenced by the following:

-- 1. The context of the organization, - 2.
-The processes implemented in it as well as its size and structure, determine the size, complexity and use of ICT systems, - 3.
-The development of own competencies in the field of information technologies, including ICT security, - 4. organization's readiness to use the services of third parties.
+- 1. the nature of the organization, - 2. the processes implemented in it as well as its size and structure, which determine the saturation with ICT systems, - 3. the development of own competences in the field of information technologies, including cybersecurity, - 4. organization's readiness to use the services of external entities.

-It is necessary to remember that all of these factors will evolve.
+It is necessary to remember that all these factors will change over time.

-- Note 1: A financial sector institution can waive those requirements which are impossible to implement in the given conditions (technically or organizationally) or, following the risk assessment, do not apply to it, or the objective specified in the requirement is ensured using other security measures.
-Waive of meeting a specific requirement should be justified, documented and approved by the entity's top management and communicated to the Central Bank accordingly and NCSA where applicable. - Note 2: The order in which the requirements are presented in this document does not reflect their importance, nor does it imply the order in which they should be implemented.
-Listed items are numbered only for ease of use and reference. - Note 3: The requirements contained in this document apply only to financial sector institutions operating within the territory of the Republic of Rwanda. - Note 4: Whenever it is necessary and justified, the regulatory body can impose higher cybersecurity requirements on a financial sector institution.
+- Note 1: Public institution can waive those requirements which are impossible to implement in the given conditions (technically or organizationally) or, following the risk assessment, do not apply to it, or the objective specified in the requirement is ensured using other security measures.
+Waive of meeting a specific requirement should be justified, documented and approved by the entity's top management and communicated to NCSA accordingly. - Note 2: The order in which the requirements are presented in this document does not reflect their importance nor imply the order in which they should be implemented.
+List items are numbered only for ease of use and reference. - Note 3: The requirements contained in this document apply only to public institutions located within the territory of the Republic of Rwanda. - Note 4: This standard concerns infrastructure (network devices, hosts and endpoints etc.), software, services and data in possession of the public institution. - Note 5: It is recommended and encouraged for public institutions not to limit implementation controls to the basic security requirements but to implement the highest possible level of security measures which will help enhance their resilience.

-3 Terms, definitions and abbreviated terms
+3 Terms, definitions and abbreviated terms.